Loading617/Shine/README.md

 # Shine
-A J2ME Emulator for PC
+A J2ME Emulator for Windows